m-soro/Project_3/README.md

 ### Design

-- Design was minimal and clean.
-I didn't have enough time to spend in styling.
+- **Design was minimal and clean.
+I didn't have enough time to spend in styling**.

 ### Technologies Used